 ATW Configurations Cost Analysis

-Air to Water Heat Pump can be installed to provide either Chilled Water or Hot Water and Pre-Heat DHW or Chilled Water and Hot Water and DHW Pre-heating.
+Air to Water Heat Pump can be used to provide either Chilled Water or Hot Water and Pre-Heated DHW or Chilled Water and Hot Water and Pre-Heated DHW.
 In both cases price difference is driven by machine, glycol, pump and manpower individual prices.

 The above schematics depict the 2 most common installations of Air to Water Heat Pumps.
 The one on the left is for places where simultaneous Cooling / Heating is rare, so one tank with indirect coil is used to preheat DHW to temperatures as high as 130°F (or 55°C) and the other tank is used for either space heating or space cooling.
 In the schematic on the right, One indirect tank is used for DHW pre-heating and space heating and the other tank is dedicated for chilled water.

 When Heat Pump are used to serve largely Fenestrated Properties with a South and North Exposures, area beside the southern façade could have a cooling demand (even in mid-winter temperatures) and area beside the northern façade will have a heating demand.

 |50% Glycol - 16 Pails - Selling Price (required to fill 2 x 40 US Gallons Tanks)||3,840|